Can you believe I’ve never shared a peanut butter swirl brownie recipe on my blog before?

 Actually, wait.
 I did share a *skinnier* version about 5 years ago that’s made with zero flour, a blender, Greek yogurt, and oats.
 Sounds very strange, but it totally works.
 By the way, I’ve since made them with coconut sugar and they’re SO GOOD.

-But, sorry Monday, we’re not on a diet today.
+We’re not on a diet today.
 This is the real deal.
 The obnoxiously fudgy dense brownies completely overloaded with chocolate and swirled with an awesomely rich peanut butter filling and– wait for it– filled with chopped peanut butter cups.
 If you listen closely, you can hear your bikini running away in fright.

 I label them “mega” because they’re one of the richest desserts to come out of my oven.
 The base of the brownies is this homemade brownie recipe, though I add a little more chocolate.
 If you’ve tried that brownie recipe before, you can imagine how “mega” the peanut butter swirl version is!